-GCSE Food Preparation and Nutrition is an exciting and creative course which focuses on practical cooking skills to ensure students develop a thorough understanding of nutrition, food provenance and the working characteristics of food materials.
+GCSE Food Preparation and Nutrition is an exciting and creative course which combines the development of practical cooking skills alongside a thorough understanding of nutrition, food provenance and the working characteristics of food materials.
 At its heart, this qualification focuses on nurturing students' practical cookery skills to give them a strong understanding of nutrition.
 Food preparation skills are integrated into five core topics: